'They will be on the field' - Ivanovich to unleash Mulaudzi and Ramalepe on Bobruichanka | Goal.com

 Before now, Mulaudzi starred for Cyprus' Apollon Ladies and Australia's Canberra United before helping Sundowns Ladies claim the Safa National Women's League title, with 36 goals in 15 games.

-Following their signing announcement for the rest of the season, they could not earn their debut in Sunday's 4-0 at Bobruichanka.
+Following their signing announcement for the rest of the season, they could not earn their first appearances in Sunday's 4-0 at Bobruichanka.

 With a 5-1 semi-final first-leg lead against Bobruichanka, the manager is set to hand the South Africa internationals their debuts as he vowed to change the side that thrashed the same foes on Sunday.